Post COVID-19

 (1) Strengthening Public Health Infrastructure

-• Increase the investment in Primary Health Care [PHC]
+- Increase the investment in Primary Health Care [PHC]

 The essential health services are in great needs in many parts of the world.
 Also, the reduction of spending on PHC decreases the performance of healthcare system and increases health risks, particularly in vulnerable groups.
 WHO recommends to increase additional 1% of GDP on PHC by nations, and the improvement in PHC-oriented system leads to better health outcomes constantly.
 By 2030, the global aims to achieve the universal health coverage (UHC), including creation of additional 10 million full-time jobs for healthcare workers and strengthening gender equality efforts.
-Particularly, the role of women in health and social care should be strengthened with providing equal opportunities and reducing gender pay gap.
+Particularly, the role of women in health and social care should be strengthened with providing equal opportunities and reducing gender pay gap. - Accelerate equitable access to COVID-19 technologies between and within countries

 Many countries are facing with secure of safe and effective vaccines for the prevention of further infection of COVID-19, as well as medical supplies such as medical oxygen and personal protective equipment (PPE), reliable diagnostic tests, medicines, and etc. Although the ACT-Accelerator (ACT-A) aims to establish testing and treatments for COVID-19 in low- and middle-income countries, it requires additional $22.1 billion to deliver these tools.
-Now, the COVAX established by the WHO with global partners distributes vaccines worldwide, however, the global community needs to secure effective vaccines continuously for vulnerable groups.
+Now, the COVAX established by the WHO with global partners distributes vaccines worldwide, however, the global community needs to secure effective vaccines continuously for vulnerable groups. - Strengthen health data through enhanced national health information system

 According to the WHO’s global assessment data, only 51% of countries included disaggregated data in their published national health report.
 Particularly, the data for vulnerable, poor, or discriminated groups are most likely to be missing from these national data.
 Therefore, it requires to improve the quality of the national health data that includes disaggregated information such as sex, wealth, education, ethnicity, race, gender and place of residence.